systemd-journald.service, systemd-journald.socket, systemd-journald-dev-log.socket, systemd-journald-audit.socket, systemd-journald — Journal service

 See journald.conf(5) for information about these settings.

 files will not be owned by the user, however, in order to avoid

-access to journal files via file system access control
+files via file system access control lists (ACL).
+Distributions

-choose to grant read access to all members of the
+and administrators may choose to grant read access to all members

 wheel" and "

-system groups with a command such as the
+groups with a command such as the following: